apache/tvm/docs/langref/relay/type_system.rst

 Most current IRs use "shape inference" to recover tensor dimensions from the user provided program.
 Machine learning users have enjoyed shape inference for tensors because it allows them to generate performant code without giving up on the expressivity of the input language.
-Because Relay is intended as an IR we require *some* type information to provide full inference.
-We don't believe this to be an issue as many of the IR builder interfaces require some type information, or can generate IR based on their own higher level inferences.
+Because Relay is intended as an IR, we require *some* type information to provide full inference.
+We don't believe this to be an issue, as many of the IR builder interfaces require some type information or can generate IR based on their own higher-level inferences.

 We view this limited shape inference as a simpler form of type inference.
 Instead of relying on an ad hoc procedure for recovering type information from a potentially dynamic program, we apply ideas from compiler and IR design.
-Below we briefly discuss the different kinds of types in Relay.
+Below, we briefly discuss the different kinds of types in Relay.

 =====
 Types